 When to Apply

-If you have any questions about the application process or would like to be placed on a notification list for 2023, contact: Erika Johnson, Master Gardener Program Coordinator; 564-397-5738 or Erika.email@example.com.
+If you would like to be placed on a notification list for an application, contact: Erika Johnson, Master Gardener Program Coordinator; 564-397-5738 or Erika.firstname.lastname@example.org.

 Computer Experience and Equipment

 Trainees should have at least some previous computer experience and feel comfortable navigating the Internet and using email.
 They also need access to a computer for extended periods.

 After completion of training program volunteers are known as “interns”.
 During the first calendar year, interns serve at least 50 volunteer hours.
 Projects include answer clinic, community outreach, community presentations, and many other options.
 In the following years, “Veterans” serve a total of at least 35 volunteer hours, including at least 10 hours of continuing education, and another 25 hours of service.

 It is not unusual for volunteers to serve for more than five years after completing the initial training and the two years of required payback.
 There are even WSU Master Gardener volunteers who have remained with the program for as many as twenty years!
 Although this lengthy commitment is not a requirement for the program many volunteers enjoy the camaraderie, social opportunities, and educational enrichment that are the rewards of being an experienced and sought-after volunteer.